-- Who you are: A neighbor, a representative or an advocate?
+- Who you are.
+A neighbor, a representative or an advocate?
 Provide a little context.

-- How long will your presentation take?
+- How long your presentation will take.
 Ask for the amount of time you’d like, but be prepared to be flexible.
 Whether you get that amount or less, make sure that you can fit your presentation in the allotted time.
 All boards do their very best to keep meetings running on time – this respects the time and commitment of the neighbors who attend meetings.

 - Is your presentation time-sensitive?
 Include any deadlines in the information you provide.
 Make your request for time on the agenda at least two weeks before the meeting.
 However, if an issue is time-sensitive, it may be possible to carve a little time out in the agenda.

 - Do you have any additional information that can be provided to the board ahead of time?
 Put together any information you have that is relevant to your presentation and that will help the board make an informed decision on what action to take.
 This might include links to online information, PDFs, maps, etc.

 Step 3: Collect and prepare all relevant information for your presentation and “ask”.
 Whether you are hoping to present to one or more groups, the audience is going to want to know a few things about you before hearing from you.

 - See steps 1-4 above to prepare for the in-person advocacy request.